agnes-celle/agnes-celle.github.io/_publications/2005-The French future tense and English will as markers of epistemic modality.md

 citation: 'Celle (2005).
 “The French future tense and English will as markers of epistemic modality” <i>Languages in Contrast 5.2</i>'
 category: 'Journal articles'
 ---
-5.2, 181-218

-Recommended citation: Celle (2005).
+Celle (2005).
 “The French future tense and English will as markers of epistemic modality” <i>Languages in Contrast 5.2</i>